Skip to content

 Looking Ahead

-We remain committed to tackling modern slavery by understanding the potential risks we face, acting ethically and with integrity, and by implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+We remain committed to tackling modern slavery by understanding any potential risks we face, by acting ethically and with integrity, and by implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.

 Oxbury